shaunsmith/flow101-102/2017-10-10-FnProject-Flow-101.md

+**NOTE:** [Flow 101](https://mjg123.github.io/2017/10/10/FnProject-Flow-101.html) was originally posted by [Matt Gilliard (@MaximumGilliard)](https://twitter.com/maximumgilliard).
+This version has been updated with changes compatible with Fn as of December 13th, 2017.

 [FnProject](http://fnproject.io) is out **now**.
 [Chad Arimura](https://twitter.com/chadarimura/) explained the motivation and structure of the project in a good amount of detail [in his recent post](https://twitter.com/chadarimura/status/917706536759234560), with one of the major components being **Fn Flow**.
 Flow allows developers to build high-level workflows of functions with some notable features:

   - Flexible model of function composition.
 Sequencing, fan out/in, retries, error-handling and more.